-Tissue testing is regarded as an integral part of a cranberry grower’s fertilizer decision-making process, but nevertheless there is unfortunately no ‘cookbook’ type of recipe for fertilizing cranberry beds based on test results.
+Tissue testing is regarded as an integral part of a cranberry grower’s fertilizer decision-making process, but there is unfortunately no ‘cookbook’ type of recipe for fertilizing cranberry beds based on one’s test results.
 This holds true for soil testing as well.
 One source of the uncertainty surrounding tissue test results, and the question of how much fertilizer might be needed in the soil, is that nutrient availability changes with soil pH.
 Another reason is that tissue test nitrogen concentration will vary depending on the length of an upright.
 Also, nitrogen concentration in the tissue does not correlate well with added nitrogen.
 In spite of these sources of variation, however, both soil and tissue test analyses can be beneficial as a long-term record of changes in a cranberry bed, and are particularly helpful and useful when comparing one sample to another (assuming the different samples are taken on the same day).
-But a soil test alone offers no real value in determining a fertilizer protocol, whereas with a tissue test, one can develop a ‘target’ fertilizer range.
-Use periodic soil testing primarily to monitor any change in soil pH.
-See also Interpreting Soil Test Results for Commercial Crops

-Tissue samples are best collected from mid-August to mid-September, which is a period during which the nutrient levels in the cranberry tissue is most stable (at other times, levels fluctuate too much).
+Tissue samples are best collected anytime during mid-August to mid-September, which is a period when the nutrient levels in the cranberry tissues are most stable (at other times, levels fluctuate too much).
 Also, the standard values you see in the table below were developed based on samples collected during that same time period.
 Massachusetts researchers currently suggest sampling every 2-4 years for tissue (every 3-5 years for soil).
-Compare the results over time against your bed management and performance indicators (growth and yield) to aid in making your fertilizer decisions.
+A soil test alone offers no real value in determining a fertilizer protocol, whereas with a tissue test, one can at least develop a ‘target’ fertilizer range.
+Use periodic soil testing primarily to monitor changes in soil pH.
+Compare your results over time against your bed management and performance indicators (growth and yield) to aid in making your fertilizer decisions.